First – do you need to?

-Cookies are pieces of text stored in a particular format within your browser’s memory when you visit a website.
+Cookies are pieces of code stored in your browser when you visit a website.
 Just like you might mix up ingredients for baking a cake, websites use data from cookies to ‘bake up’ the kind of experience they think users should have.
-Common tasks performed by cookie-generated data include:
+Common tasks performed by cookies include:

 A complete consent management system, on the other hand, is a more comprehensive solution that allows website owners to manage and track user consent for different types of data collection and processing.
-It goes beyond just cookies and can include things like collecting email addresses for newsletters, tracking user behavior on the website, and sharing data with third-party services.
+It goes beyond just cookies and does the following:

-So, while a cookie consent banner is a basic way to comply with data privacy regulations, a complete consent management system is a more advanced solution that gives website owners greater control over how they collect and use user data.
+So, while a cookie consent banner is a basic way to comply with data privacy regulations, a complete consent management system is a more advanced solution that gives website owners greater assurance that they are in compliance with the laws.

 We will talk about both below.
 The biggest difference is price.
 A management system is a service – where a monthly fee is involved.
 A banner can be a simple plugin that is free.
 Regardless of the system you use, you will have to list out the cookies that you use.